snapauthapp/sdk-typescript/README.md

 > For security, the token expires in a few minutes.
 > The response includes a `expiresAt` field indicating when this needs to be done.

-The `name` value is used completely locally, and _is not sent to SnapAuth's servers_.
+The `username` value is used completely locally, and _is not sent to SnapAuth's servers_.
 This is should be a login handle such as a username or email address.

-You may also set `displayName`, though browsers typically (counter-intuitively) ignore `displayName` in favor of `name`.
+You may also set `displayName`, though browsers typically (counter-intuitively) ignore `displayName` in favor of `username`.

 > [!WARNING]
-> The `name` field cannot be changed at this time - it's not supported by browsers.
+> The `username` field cannot be changed at this time - it's not supported by browsers.
 > Once browser APIs exist to modify it, we will add support to the SDK.
 > See [#40](https://github.com/snapauthapp/sdk-typescript/issues/40) for details.

 #### Automatic Passkey Upgrades

-Some browsers support automatic passkey upgrades (and others will be adding support soon).
+Browsers and operating systems are adding support for [automatic passkey upgrades](/automatic-passkeys).
 These allow adding passkeys to existing accounts without having to send the user through a separate UI flow.
 If the browser supports it and the credential manager deems it appropriate, it will automatically create a passkey for the user.
 See [the WWDC24 session video](https://developer.apple.com/videos/play/wwdc2024/10125/?time=38) for more information (automatic passkey upgrades are not Apple-specific).